-In World War I, and World War II women played a vital role in Britain’s success.
-But as with World War I women found that the advances they had made, were greatly reduced when the soldiers, returned from fighting abroad.
+In World War one, and World War two women played a vital role in Britain’s success.
+But as with World War one women found that the advances they had made, were greatly reduced when the soldiers, returned from fighting abroad.

 JOBS UNDERTAKEN BY WOMEN DURING THE WAR INCLUDED :- Mechanics; Engineers; Tank drivers; Building ships; Working in Factories making bombs and aircraft parts; Air raid wardens; Driving Fire Engines, Plumbers; Ambulance drivers; WRVS volunteers and Nurses.